Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

 Executive Director Kazuhiko Mori raised the issue that the term "Patient Centricity" may be uncomfortable from the patients' perspective, such as "it is not something to be fêted.
 Ms. Yoko Matsumoto and Ms. Kaori Muto felt that "Patient Centricity" makes patients feel as if they are being kept away from discussions on drug development.
 They also commented that they felt uncomfortable because they had the impression that all opinions had to be taken into account, even though not all of what patients say is correct.
 On the other hand, some commented that pharmaceutical companies have a history of operating as "Physician Centers," and if the term "Patient Centricity" is used as a contrast to this, or as an admonition to act with the mindset of "Patient Center," then there is nothing wrong with using the term.
 The committee believes that the use of "Patient Centricity" is not out of place.
 He then suggested that since these ideas and PPI are two different things, we should use different words if we want to express our commitment to patient and citizen participation.

-Future PPI initiatives and issues to be prioritized by the Drug Evaluation Committee
+Future PPI Initiatives and Priority Issues for the Drug Evaluation Committee

 Regarding future PPI initiatives, there were proposals to spread new concepts such as "co-creation" and "making together: Co-creation," as well as a discussion on the balance between PPI initiatives and the role of medical professionals.

-As activities to be prioritized in the future from the viewpoints of the Drug Evaluation Committee and each subcommittee, he mentioned the necessity of PPI initiatives with clear objectives and targets, the way of providing information that is more patient-oriented and leads to consideration of treatment options, the importance of continuous and genuine collaboration with patients, the reflection of patients' viewpoints in the design of clinical trials, and the importance of communication within the Pharmaceutical Manufacturers' Association and the role of the Pharmaceutical Manufacturers' Association in the design of clinical trials.
-The need to reflect the patient perspective in the design of clinical trials, and the need to promote communication and collaboration within the Pharmaceutical Cooperative Association were also discussed.
+As activities to be prioritized in the future from the viewpoints of the Drug Evaluation Committee and each subcommittee, he stressed the need for PPI initiatives with clearly defined objectives and targets, the ideal form of information provision that is more patient-oriented and leads to consideration of treatment options, the importance of genuine collaboration with patients on an ongoing basis, reflection of the patient perspective in the design of clinical trials, and the importance of communication within the pharmaceutical industry and the role of the Pharmaceutical Affairs Council (PAC) in the design of clinical trials.
+The need to reflect the patient perspective in the design of clinical trials, the need to promote communication and collaboration within the JPMA, and other issues were also discussed.

 Communication between pharmaceutical companies and patients

 The question of how pharmaceutical companies should communicate with patients continues to be an issue.
-In this regard, it was mentioned that it is important to build a seamless relationship between companies and patients, while recognizing the differences in their positions, and that two-way communication, rather than one-way provision of information, is necessary.
-It was suggested that a forum for open discussion (e.g., in a round-table setting) be established within the scope of the regulations.
+In this regard, it was mentioned that it is important to build a seamless relationship between companies and patients, while recognizing the differences in their positions, and that two-way communication, rather than one-way provision of information, is necessary, and it was suggested that, within the scope of regulations, open discussion forums (e.g., in a round-table meeting It was suggested that a forum for open discussion (e.g., in a round-table setting) be established within the scope of the regulations.
 In order for pharmaceutical companies to listen to patients' opinions and plan for development, it is important for pharmaceutical companies and patients to have an ongoing dialogue on a regular basis.
-In addition, there is a need for a better understanding of the drug development process on the part of patients, and a need to establish contact with a wider patient base in addition to communication with patient groups The committee discussed the need to develop a better understanding of the drug development process on the part of patients.
-As measures to resolve these issues, the participants proposed the use of Artificial Intelligence (AI), the development of a venue for matching individual patients with pharmaceutical companies, the establishment of a permanent panel, and the use of patients' opinions within companies.
+In addition, there is a need for a better understanding of the drug development process on the part of patients, and a need to establish contact with a wider patient base in addition to communication with patient groups The committee discussed the need for a more comprehensive understanding of the drug development process on the part of patients.
+As measures to solve these issues, the participants proposed the use of Artificial Intelligence (AI), the development of a venue for matching individual patients with pharmaceutical companies, the establishment of a permanent panel, and the use of patients' opinions within companies.

 Provision of information from the pharmaceutical company side

-Regarding the provision of information from the pharmaceutical companies' side, it was confirmed that improvements are needed based on the issues mentioned at the beginning of the lecture, such as the lack of sufficient recognition of the activities of the Pharmaceutical Manufacturers Association and the need to provide information from diverse perspectives in order to respond to various patient needs.
+Regarding the provision of information from the JPMA side, it was confirmed that improvements are needed, based on the issues mentioned at the beginning of the lecture, such as the insufficient recognition of JPMA's activities and the need to provide information from diverse perspectives in order to meet the various patient needs.

 The hour-long general discussion ended with many insights that should be applied to the future activities of the Drug Evaluation Committee.